GoogleChrome/web.dev/src/site/content/en/blog/fast-playback-with-preload/index.md

 deliver an optimized user experience to cost- and performance-constrained users.

-Learn more by reading our complete [Delivering Fast and Light Applications with Save-Data][fast-light] article.
+See [Delivering Fast and Light Applications with Save-Data][fast-light] to learn more.

 #### Smart loading based on network information